1989 Pepsi 300

 The 1989 Pepsi 300 was an endurance race for Group 3A Touring Cars.
 The event was held at the Oran Park Raceway in New South Wales, Australia on 19 August 1989 over 115 laps of the 2.620 km circuit, a total distance of 301 km.
 This was the 11th and last touring car endurance race held at Oran Park.

 The race was won by Andrew Miedecke and Andrew Bagnall driving a Ford Sierra RS500.
 Second was the BMW M3 of Brett Riley and Ludwig Finauer, while veteran Murray Carter finished third in his Sierra.

-1988 race winner Peter Brock qualified on pole in his Mobil 1 Racing Sierra, but was out of the race after only 13 laps with a suspected blown head gasket, though not before setting the fastest lap of the race.
+1988 race co-winner Peter Brock qualified on pole in his Mobil 1 Racing Sierra, but was out of the race after only 13 laps with a suspected blown head gasket, though not before setting the fastest lap of the race.
 Formula Ford driver Mark Larkham was to be Brock's co-driver in the race.

+With Nissan missing the race for the first time since 1981, it meant that Brock's 1988 co-winner Jim Richards (also missing his first Oran Park enduro since 1981) didn't get to defend his title.
+Richards would end up having won the most of the Oran Park enduros, all in Group A, winning in 1985 in a BMW 635 CSi and in 1987 and 1988 in a BMW M3.